 June 2008 - News Group Newspapers pays a £700,000 settlement to soccer executive Gordon Taylor, whose phone was hacked by Mulcaire.

 November 2009 - The Press Complaints Commission releases a report concluding that there is no evidence of continued phone hacking.

 March 2010 - Celebrity public relations agent Max Clifford agrees to drop his lawsuit against the NoW for a payment of more than £1 million.

 September 2010 - Former NoW journalist Sean Hoare alleges that phone hacking was a common practice at NoW and encouraged by Coulson.

 January 21, 2011 - Andy Coulson resigns as British Prime Minister David Cameron's spokesman due to coverage of the phone hacking scandal.

 January 26, 2011 - British Metropolitan Police launch a new investigation into voicemail hacking allegations at NoW.

 February 25, 2011 - The High Court orders Glenn Mulcaire to reveal who asked him to hack phones.

-April 10, 2011 - News of the World officially apologizes for hacking into voicemails from 2004 to 2006, setting up a compensation system to unnamed victims.
+April 10, 2011 - News of the World officially apologizes for hacking into voicemails from 2004 to 2006, setting up a compensation system for unnamed victims.

 July 4, 2011 - It is revealed that NoW journalists possibly hacked into missing teenager Milly Dowler’s voicemail in 2002 and deleted messages to free space, causing her parents to believe she was still alive.

 July 7, 2011 - News International announces that the July 10 Sunday edition of News of the World will be the paper's last.

 July 8, 2011 - Andy Coulson is arrested on claims relating to phone hacking and corruption.
 Clive Goodman, the paper's former royal correspondent who served a four-month jail term in 2007, is also arrested on corruption allegations.